TeaCoffeeBiscuit/TeaCoffeeBiscuit.github.io/_posts/2022-01-15-Alexa-did-a-funny.md

 categories: Biscuit
 ---

 Much amusement this morning.
 Did Alexa do what I asked?
-No, but it did what was needed for a bloody good giggle! <br />
+No, but it did what was needed for a bloody good giggle!

-T was doing an LFT.<br />
+T was doing an lateral flow test.<br />
 What I said: Blow your nose before you do it<br />
 What Alexa heard and did:<br />